-The effects of hole shape, size and position on the stress intensity factor at the crack tip in 6061 aluminum alloy welded joints for aviation were studied.
+This post presents a simulation model for crack propagation in welded joints with holes composed of both weld and base metal.
+The study investigates the impact of hole shape, size, and position on the stress intensity factor at the crack tip in 6061 aluminum alloy welded joints used in aviation.

-Although it is fast and widely applicable, it has a large dimensional deviation, which is generally only used as a reference for hole shape expansion.
+Additionally, there is an unconventional one-step forming expansion method that belongs to the rough type.
+While it is fast and widely applicable, it has a significant dimensional deviation and is generally only used as a reference for hole shape expansion.

 Limitations of conventional deployment

 The special-shaped hole is composed of convex arcs, concave arcs, and straight lines with varying radii.
 The stress state and deformation properties of each component differ from one another.

 - The straight part can be regarded as bending deformation;